preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 Invite co-authors
 ==================

-This is an ongoing, preliminary documentation for a new option to com in Omnia 6.5.
+This is an ongoing, preliminary documentation for a new option to come in Omnia 6.5.

 If Page Collection settings allow it, authors can invite co-authors to help edit a page.